peterplug/peterplug-blur-app-linux/README.md

 ![Screenshot From 2025-01-18 20-30-35](https://github.com/user-attachments/assets/9868f2d1-d490-4e41-bc1f-783413766d94)

+If you didn't have FFmpeg installed you might have to restart your pc.

 After all the steps are done correctly you can finally add motion blur to your videos!